OSOceanAcoustics/echopop/docs/theory/stratification.md

 where $\gamma_t = d^t / d^i$ is the weight of transect $t$, and $d^i = \sum_{t \in i} d^t$ is the total transect distance in stratum $i$.

-Across the entire survey area, the biomass density estimate can similarly be obtained by a weighted mean over all stratum:
+Across the entire survey area, the biomass density estimate can similarly be obtained by a weighted mean over all strata:

 $$
 \hat{\rho}_B = \frac{ \sum_i A_i \hat{\rho}_B^i }{ \sum_i A_i },